 Myths about SEO – 5 Things that don’t REALLY help

 Most agencies will offer to help with a range of areas that we think are of trifling importance.
-Here’s 5 common areas that really just serve you up a myth.
+Here are 5 common areas that really just serve you up a myth.

 1. Regular Blogs

 Blog marketing, content marketing is amazing.
-We know, its often our only way we can generate traffic in some sector.
-BUT it really isn’t the quantity of blogs that matter, it’s the quality of them.
+We know, it’s often our only way we can generate traffic in some sector.
+BUT it really isn’t the number of blogs that matter, it’s the quality of them.

 Surely it can’t be bad for SEO to have lots of quality blogs???

 That is not what we are saying.
 We are highlighting the fact most agencies offer to churn you out ‘carefully crafted’ blog posts to help your SEO.
 SEO is a broad term and producing tons of low quality, brief, poorly linked posts will do little for you, but saturate your link juice.